-Most listings are in the $20's per square foot per year.
-The Royal Oak region is seeing a decline in rates.
-In the last 3 months, the median rate fell $4 per sqft per year.
-That's a 14% decrease in rent.
+Most listings are in the $10's per square foot per year.
+The Royal Oak region is seeing a decrease in rates.
+In the last 3 months, the median rate decreased $7 per sqft per year.
+That's a 26% decrease in rent.

-Compared to the rest of the Metro Detroit market, the Royal Oak submarket has higher rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Metro Detroit market, the Royal Oak region has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 40 listings have been made available, which means listings might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 3% of the office spaces in the Royal Oak are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 40 listings have been posted online, which means leases are probably going fast.
+You'll want to be prepared to make an offer immediately.
+About 33% of the available leases in the Royal Oak are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-This region is fairly equally mixed residential and commercial.
-Public administration is the dominant industry in this market.
+This market is fairly equally mixed residential and commercial.
+Public administration is the dominant industry in this region.
 Commute by walking is the most popular way to get to work amongst Royal Oak residents.
-Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.